Movgto/prueba-tecnica-bambu-backend/README.md

 - You have now the application running and ready to use.

 ## Usage
+See the API Documentation for more information about what you can do with this application.<br>
-See the API Documentation while the application is running to see the available routes with this [link](localhost:3000/api)
+While the application is running go to this link: http://localhost:3000/api

 ## Entity Relation Diagram